antounes/antounes.github.io/_pages/about.md

 I'm a data scientist at [Jellyfish](https://www.jellyfish.com/en-us).
 From time to time, I give a hand on data engineering projects.\\
-I love math, I love machine learning, and I do my best to understand both clearly and use them well.
+I love math, I love machine learning, and I like to understand both clearly and use them well.

 My research interests include probability theory, deep learning and natural language processing.
 More broadly, I'm a STEM enthusiast passionate about pattern discovery and how probability theory, statistics, and computer science combine